yiransheng/redux-free-flow/README.md

 * `redux-saga` `co` `async-await` etc.
 * transactional semantics

 `dispatch`, `effect`, `rollback` etc are all functions that return data structures which encodes the shape and control flow of effectful computations (`redux` store api calls).
 In fact, the underlying data structure here is a Free Monad.
-If you don't know what it is don't worry, they are just immutable objects with `then` method.
+If you don't know what it is don't worry, for the purpose of using these library, they are just immutable objects with `then` method.
 For example:

 ```javascript
 const callDispatch = dispatch({ type: "SOME_ACTION" });